A Future Without Traffic Fatalities

 ● the degree of enforcement pressure and penalties proportional to the potential danger posed to others.

 Acceptance of traffic regulations is crucial for compliance.
-When violations carry no consequences, any motivation to follow the rules diminishes.
-Conversely, traffic regulations gain acceptance only when adherence is effectively monitored, and the likelihood of detection is high.
-Therefore, traffic monitoring should be comprehensive, regular, and visible, yet remain unpredictable.
+If there are no consequences for breaking the rules, there is little motivation to obey them.
+Conversely, traffic regulations will only be accepted if compliance is effectively monitored and the likelihood of detection is high.
+Therefore, traffic enforcement should be comprehensive, regular and visible, yet unpredictable.

 Safety on Europe's roads remains a major challenge.
 To achieve Vision Zero, we must act decisively and leverage innovative technologies that have proven to save lives.
 Our goal is clear: fewer accidents, fewer casualties.
 To this end, we rely on consistent monitoring and intelligent integration of road safety measures."